 And here is the search result:

-Clicking through the $447 fare brings us to this page where I can view the details of my selected flight.
+Clicking through on the $535 fare brings you to this page, where you can view the details of my selected flight.

 We can now see that instead of flying out of Halifax, the cheapest flight actually departs out of Charlottetown instead.

-Looking back to the list of flights on April 7, I decide that the price difference between $447 and $461 isn’t quite great enough to justify the commute to Charlottetown, so at this point I might choose to simply go with the itinerary departing out of Halifax for $461 instead.
+Looking back to the list of flights on March 1, perhaps you decide that the price difference between $535 and $557 isn’t quite great enough to justify the commute to Charlottetown, so at this point you might choose to simply go with the itinerary departing out of Halifax for $557 instead.

-But I’m still happy that I searched for nearby airports to begin with, since I might’ve accepted the Charlottetown departure if it had represented greater savings.
+Still, it’s a good thing that we searched for nearby airports to begin with, since you might’ve accepted the Charlottetown departure if it had represented greater savings.

 Let’s take a look at the following sample search and analyze what it means (the cut-off Extension codes read as “MINCONNECT 04:00; AIRCRAFT t:380”):

-First off, we can see that we’re searching for a flight from any New York City airport to Sydney Kingsford Smith (SYD) in Sydney, Australia.
+First off, we can see that we’re searching for a flight from any New York City airport to Singapore Changi Airport (SIN) in Singapore.

-The Routing codes indicate that we’re willing to fly on either Emirates or Etihad Airways for any number of segments with any number of stops.
-This would encompass the most direct options via Dubai or Abu Dhabi, respectively, as well as more convoluted routings like the Newark–Athens or New York–Milan fifth-freedom flights by Emirates.
+The Routing codes indicate that we’re willing to fly only on Singapore Airlines for any number of segments with any number of stops.
+This would encompass the New York–Singapore direct flight (the longest in the world), as well as the one-stop fifth-freedom routing via Frankfurt.

-Meanwhile, the Extension codes indicate that the only aircraft we’re considering for the journey is an Airbus A380 on all segments, and of course, we need at least four hours in-between our flights in order to take full advantage of the undoubtedly excellent First Class lounge offerings by either airline.
+Meanwhile, the Extension codes indicate that the only aircraft we’re considering for the journey is an Airbus A380 on all segments, and of course, we need at least four hours in-between our flights to break up the journey.

 How to Book Itineraries Found on ITA Matrix

-ITA Matrix is a powerful tool for understanding airfare and pricing out exact itineraries, but by design, it doesn’t provide a direct link to book the itineraries that it finds.
+ITA Matrix is a powerful tool for understanding airfare and pricing out exact itineraries.
+However, by design, it doesn’t provide a direct link to book the itineraries that it finds.

 There are a few successful data points out there of travel agents that work with fixed-value points programs (such as Amex Travel, BMO Rewards, or CIBC Aventura) being able construct these customized ITA Matrix itineraries and help you book them using your loyalty points, although this likely comes down to the skill and willingness of the individual agent.

-Lastly, ITA Matrix PowerTools, a custom tool developed by members of the FlyerTalk community to make ITA Matrix even more powerful than it already is, is by far the smoothest way to book your ITA Matrix itineraries – but we’ll leave that for Part 2.
+PowerTools is a custom add-on developed by members of the FlyerTalk community to make ITA Matrix even more powerful than it already is, and is by far the smoothest way to book your ITA Matrix itineraries – but we’ll leave that for Part 2.

 In Part 2 of this guide, we’ll be delving into a few more of the Advanced Controls, thinking about how to use ITA Matrix in the context of mileage runs, and examining how to harness the full potential of ITA Matrix PowerTools to supercharge this outstanding search engine even further.